MissStrong/ICD2O/Notes/Unit 3/Note 01 - HTML Basics.md

 There are several versions of HTML.
 The current one is called HTML5.

-### HTML Tags
+### Required HTML Tags

 HTML code consists of **tags**.
 Tags use angular brackets `<>`.
 There are two types of tags: opening tags and closing tags.
 Information typically goes between an opening tag and closing tag.
-All HTML5 files should include the following tags:
+All HTML5 files require the following tags:

 * `<!DOCTYPE html>` tells the browser that we're using HTML5.
 The exclamation point indicates that this tag is a **declaration** (it declares information to the browser).
 The convention is to write declaration using all upper case letters.
 * `<html>` and `</html>` indicate the part of the file that contains HTML code.
 The declaration is not a part of the HTML, but everything else should be inside these tags.